 Ana’s recent appearances with The Raincoats include a late 2016 collaboration with Angel Olsen for Rough Trade’s 40th anniversary, and a 2017 presentation at The Kitchen, New York of “The Raincoats and Friends”, a celebration of Jenn Pelly’s book “The Raincoats”.

-Rough Trade Editions – No.4, Ana da Silva, “Love, oh love” will be available very soon online at Rough Trade Books and here in Ana’s shop.
+Rough Trade Editions – No.4, Ana da Silva, “Love, oh love” is available online at Rough Trade Books and here in Ana’s shop.

-On 28 September 2018 shouting out loud! will release “Island”, a new collaborative album from Ana and Japanese electronic artist Phew as a double 12 inch vinyl edition with free download and as a CD.
+On 28 September 2018 shouting out loud! released “Island”, a new collaborative album from Ana and Japanese electronic artist Phew as a double 12 inch vinyl edition with free download and as a CD.